tauri-apps/wry/README.md

 ## Overview

 WRY connects the web engine on each platform and provides easy to use and unified interface to render WebView.
-The webview requires a running event loop and a window type that implements `HasWindowHandle`, or a gtk container widget if you need to support X11 and Wayland.
+The webview requires a running event loop and a window type that implements `HasRawWindowHandle`, or a gtk container widget if you need to support X11 and Wayland.
 You can use a windowing library like `tao` or `winit`.